Skip to content

 Selling a truck on your own can feel like a full-time job.
 You’re responsible for cleaning it, taking photos, writing ads, fielding calls, and navigating the risks of a private sale.
 With consignment, you hand all of that work to a professional.
 Dealers have access to a wider audience of serious buyers and can often secure a higher sale price than you’d get from a trade-in.
 You get the financial benefit of a private sale with the convenience and security of working with an established dealership.
 It’s the best of both worlds.

-Common Myths About Truck Consignment
+Debunking Common Truck Consignment Myths

 A few misconceptions keep some owners from considering consignment.
 One common myth is that you lose control over the sale.
 In reality, you and the dealer agree on a minimum price from the start, and you have the final say on accepting any offer.
 Another myth is that the commission fees aren't worth it.
 Because a dealer can often sell the truck for a higher price, the net profit you receive is frequently more than what you would have made on your own, even after the fee.
 Plus, you save countless hours of your own time.